 This is particularly ironical as government intervention did not prevent massive contractions such as with the commodities collapse of 1921 and with the collapse of virtually everything after 1929.
-Moreover, the timing and percent declines on this fall's crash replicated those of 1929 with remarkable fidelity.
+Moreover, the timing and percent declines on the 2008 crash replicated those of 1929 with remarkable fidelity.
 That infamous crash had replicated the 1873 example.

 Nineteenth Century liberals, so rational and principled in their views, could not have imagined the greedy craft developed by many modern governments in confiscating private wealth earned by productively working citizens.
 Are we seeing medieval financial tyranny replicated by today's proponents of the divine right of bureaucrats?
 A look at history provides perspective.